riskfreeloss/Assignment/README.md

 Description
 ------------------

 In this assignment we want you to implement a simple web application that calculates the score during a game of ten pin bowling.
+You will not implement any game logic or graphics for bowling itself, just a score calculator.

 Prerequisities
 ------------------

-- Create an SPA application with Angular4 as frontend and .NET core or NodeJs as backend (No database is required in this assignment)
+- Create an SPA application with Angular4
 - Styling should be done in a pre-processor such as less, sass or stylus
 - Browser support should be the newest version of Chrome, FF, Safari
-- Extra task.
-Use Docker for backend

 **Structure**

-- Contains a Web API Controller and a corresponding action method that accepts an array of bowling scores and returns the current score.
-The controller should accept the frames as a JSON object with the following syntax: `{ "frames": [{"first": 3, "second": 4}, {"first": 10, "second": 0}, ... ] }` The controller should return the score as a JSON object with the following syntax: `{ "score": 7 }`
+- Contains a score calculator Controller with logic that accepts an array of bowling scores and returns the current score.
+The controller should accept the frames (individual bowling throws) as a JSON object with the following syntax: `{ "frames": [{"first": 3, "second": 4}, {"first": 10, "second": 0}, ... ] }` The controller should return the score as a JSON object with the following syntax: `{ "score": 7 }`

 - Displays input elements that enables the user to enter the result of one round.
 You can for example use two input elements of type text, one for each roll, and a submit button for submitting scores.

-- Bind an event handler to the input element or a submit button that posts the current rounds to the action method on the server.
-For this assignment, you can let the browser keep track of all rounds so far.
-There's no need to store any state on the server.
+- Bind an event handler to the input element or a submit button that posts the current rounds to the score calculator.

 - When a resulting score is returned it should be displayed somewhere on the current page along with the result for each round played.

-- When the user enters the result for another round, send all played rounds so far to the action method.
+- When the user enters the result for another round, send all played rounds so far to the calculator.

 **Example scenario**